Encourage Curiosity

 I want to offer my children the tools they need and will need to pursue their passions and goals.

-I believe the first tool they already have- Curiosity.
+I believe they already have the first tool- Curiosity.

-While the other tools look differently for each child, an important piece, our encouragement, and support, must be included.
+While the other tools look different for each child, an important piece, our encouragement and support, must be included.

 How do we encourage a love of learning?